TashaPenwellHockingCollege/aws-quickstart/Module 9.md

             5. Service Limits
                   -checks for service usage that is more than 80% of service limit; based on snapshot so numbers could differ; limit and usage data can take up to 24 hours to reflect any changes

+#MODULE SUMMARY

+1. Describe the AWS Well-Architected Framework, including the 5 pillars
+2. Identify the design principles of the AWS Well-Architected Framework
+3. Explain the importance of reliability and high availability
+4. Identify how AWS Trusted Advisor helps customers
+5. Interpret AWS Trusted Advisor recommendations